 By Alexandra Evans, Head of Child Safety Public Policy, Europe; Tracy Elizabeth, Minor Safety Policy Lead, TikTok

-Today, we're announcing that TikTok has joined the Technology Coalition, an organization that works to protect children from online sexual exploitation and abuse.
+Today, we're announcing that TikTok has joined the Technology Coalition, an organisation that works to protect children from online sexual exploitation and abuse.
 Community safety is our top priority, and we place utmost care on the safety of our teenage users in particular.
 Our membership reflects both TikTok’s zero tolerance of child sexual exploitation and that this global challenge requires a collective response.

 Partnering with experts